AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-s7-aem-asset-viewers/c-html5-20-basic-zoom-viewer-about/c-html5-20-basic-zoom-viewer-customizingviewer/r-html5-basic-zoom-viewer-20-customize-zoomoutbutton.md

 The button tool tip can be localized.
 See [Localization of user interface elements](../../../c-html5-s7-aem-asset-viewers/c-html5-20-basic-zoom-viewer-about/c-html5-20-basic-zoom-viewer-localization.md#concept-cbfc39344c494eb7b9f6a272cff0cc74) for more information.

-Example - to set up a zoom out button that is 32 x 32 pixels, positioned six pixels from the top and right edge of the viewer, and displays a different image for each of the four different button states.
+Example - to set up a zoom out button that is 32 x 32 pixels and positioned six pixels from the top and right edge of the viewer.
+It must display a different image for each of the four different button states.

 ```
 .s7basiczoomviewer .s7zoomoutbutton {